 In a lesson 4, we cover the custody and classification systems.
 That lesson provides insight with regard to how administrators within the Bureau of Prisons classify an offender.
 The custody and classification system determines the type of facility where an offender will serve the sentence.
 This lesson provides more insight into security levels.
 All individuals who anticipate a journey through prison should learn how their decisions can influence whether they serve time in a prison of minimum security, or not.

 Many people who lack experience with the BOP classification system have a misconception about white-collar offenses.
 Some mistakenly believe that individuals who were convicted of such offenses will serve the entire sentence inside of a minimum-security federal prison camp.
 At Prison Professor, our experienced consultants elaborate on those half-truths.
-Of course our experts are available to assist clients who want to maximize their prospects for serving time in a minimum-security camp.
+Of course, our experts are available to assist clients who want to maximize their prospects for serving time in a minimum-security camp.
 Nevertheless, they teach the realities of federal prison, reminding clients that judges sentence individuals to the custody of the Attorney General.
 As such, many factors influence where the individual will serve the sentence.
 The “type” of offense represents one determinant, but other factors will also play into the decision.
-The more individuals understand, the better they can position themselves to respond if administrators try to pigeon hole them into the wrong security level.
+The more individuals understand, the better they can position themselves to respond if administrators try to

 Since security levels play an essential role in the life of anyone experiencing the prison system, we want our clients to understand how they operate and we also want them to understand how their decisions can influence their placement within the prison system.
 In the following sections, we offer a few “Case-in-Point” descriptions that provide a glimpse of some white-collar offenders serving time in higher security facilities.